 The Literature Centre (formerly Fremantle Children’s Literature Centre) is unique – a place to nurture young people’s interest in reading and writing, using innovative techniques to explore and interpret literature.
 Uniquely located within the walls of the Old Fremantle Prison, it is the only centre of its kind in Australia.

 Established in 1993, the Centre offers a diverse range of student programmes in metropolitan, rural and regional areas of Western Australia.
 We work with over 35,000 students each year, either at the Centre or in schools.
 Experienced Education Officers, Authors and Illustrators conduct inspiring and interactive workshops, using a range of original manuscripts, preliminary drawings, and artwork.

-To find out more about the next Family Open Day, keep an eye on our News section of the home page or join our emailing list by sending your details to firstname.lastname@example.org
+To find out more about our next public event, keep an eye on our News section of the home page or join our emailing list by sending your details to firstname.lastname@example.org

 The Literature Centre is the perfect place to hold a book launch!
 The Centre has a regular programme of book launches, with some of the titles launched in our main gallery over the years including: